ericsonga/TeacherCSP/_sources/CSPNameTurtles/ch5_exercises.rst

         .. tab:: Question

            The following code draws two lines of a rectangle.
-Add code to finish the rectangle.
+Add code to finish drawing the rectangle.

            .. activecode::  ch5ex4q
                 :nocodelens: